 Value Interpretation 0 Unused.
 The link is not used in this system.
 1 Operational.
 The link operates normally.
 2 No Link.
 Link is not operational because no valid data has been received.
 3 Link error.
 Configuration error in system causes link to be inoperative.
 4 Interface Error.
 Error reported by link interface module.
 5 Data error.
 Link is up, but there is an error in the exchanged data.
 6 Passive.
 Link is not in use.
 Can only be reported on C-Link when no remote is armed.
-7 Fallback.
-Link is operative, but in fallback only.

-8.3 RU state
+7.1.3 RU state